SoniaMola/SemanticsExtraction/README.md

 * SPARQLWrapper

 ## How to run
 It necessary to create a shortcut of this directory in your Google Drive.
-The Google Colaboratory notebook to run is 'SemanticsExtraction.ipynb'.
+The Google Colaboratory notebook to run is `SemanticsExtraction.ipynb`.
 It is divided in four sections that must be performed sequentially.
 The four steps are the following:

 1. Mount the drive
 2. Setup and Requirements